You are here:

 Treating Nutritional Problems

-Surgical treatment may be necessary in some forms of EB.
-Individuals with the severe forms of autosomal recessive dystrophic EB whose esophagus has been narrowed by scarring may require dilation of their esophagus for food to travel from the mouth to the stomach.
+Surgical treatment may be necessary in some forms of epidermolysis bullosa.
+Individuals with the severe forms of autosomal recessive dystrophic epidermolysis bullosa whose esophagus has been narrowed by scarring may require dilation of their esophagus for food to travel from the mouth to the stomach.
 Other individuals who are not getting proper nutrition may need a feeding tube that permits delivery of food directly to the stomach.
 Also, patients whose fingers or toes are fused together may require surgery to release them.

 Epidermolysis bullosa is a difficult, sometimes painful, and often disfiguring disease.
-Most adults with signs of EB or who know they carry the gene would like to spare future generations, including their own potential offspring, from this condition.
-With the knowledge of specific gene mutations that cause EB, it is now possible to determine the specific gene mutation in the family and then to conduct prenatal tests on pregnant women with a fetus at risk of EB to determine the status of the fetus A genetic counselor can test for gene mutations, provide information on the likelihood of passing the gene for EB to children, and provide advice on future childbearing.
+Most adults with signs of epidermolysis bullosa or who know they carry the gene would like to spare future generations, including their own potential offspring, from this condition.
+With the knowledge of specific gene mutations that cause epidermolysis bullosa, it is now possible to determine the specific gene mutation in the family and then to conduct prenatal tests on pregnant women with a fetus at risk of epidermolysis bullosa to determine the status of the fetus.
+A genetic counselor can test for gene mutations, provide information on the likelihood of passing the gene for epidermolysis bullosa to children, and provide advice on future childbearing.
 Genetic counseling can be a crucial step in helping families make decisions about their family planning.

-At one time, research on EB was limited to describing the disease and understanding what happens in the layers of skin.
-Today, research focuses on finding gene mutations and their effect on the tissues, copying genes, reproducing gene mutations for research to correct them, inserting healthy genes to replace missing or mutated genes, and screening those who may have a gene mutation causing EB.
+At one time, research on epidermolysis bullosa was limited to describing the disease and understanding what happens in the layers of skin.
+Today, research focuses on finding gene mutations and their effect on the tissues, copying genes, reproducing gene mutations for research to correct them, inserting healthy genes to replace missing or mutated genes, and screening those who may have a gene mutation causing epidermolysis bullosa.

 In one gene therapy study, investigators are looking at skin cells known as keratinocytes to find out if they can prevent the genes from expressing faulty keratin.
-In another study, having found through the use of mouse models that they can successfully deliver modified cells back into the host, researchers are attempting to see if such gene therapy works in humans and, if it provides benefits, how long the benefits last.
+In another study, researchers found through the use of mouse models that they can successfully deliver modified cells back into the host.
+They now are attempting to see if such gene therapy works in humans and, if it provides benefits, how long the benefits last.
+Also, scientists are attempting to transplant stem cells into the skin of mice affected by epidermolysis bullosa to see if such therapy can restore the basement membrane and reduce the fragility of the skin.
+And the possibility of using the stem cells extracted from a person affected by epidermolysis bullosa and transplanting them back into the host is being explored, perhaps setting the stage for future adult stem cell therapies.

-Scientists are also investigating a type of protein therapy.
-By injecting type VII collagen into affected skin, they will see if it restores the anchoring fibrils and improves the disease.
 Applying newer diagnostic techniques, investigators are beginning to link specific gene defects with the protein problems they produce.
-Now that the EB-causing gene mutations can be identified, doctors can identify ova (eggs) that do not contain an abnormal gene.
-These ova can be selected for in vitro fertilization, thus improving the chances of having healthy children in families with the EB gene.
+Now that the epidermolysis bullosa-causing gene mutations can be identified, doctors can identify ova (eggs) that do not contain an abnormal gene.
+These ova can be selected for in vitro fertilization, thus improving the chances of having healthy children in families with the epidermolysis bullosa gene.

 More information on research is available from the following websites: